-For the next local election on 7th May 2020 the Green Party candidates for Clifton Down are Carla Denyer and Tom Hathway.
+For the next local election in May 2021 the Green Party candidates for Clifton Down are Carla Denyer and Tom Hathway.

 There are lots of great things about living in Clifton Down ward.
 It’s a vibrant place with great shops, restaurants and cultural venues, as well as quiet residential areas.
 We are lucky to have the Downs on our doorstep and our own local train station.

 But Clifton Down also has its problems.
 As one of the most densely populated wards in the city, the cost and quality of housing - especially privately rented houses and flats - can leave a lot to be desired.
 That population density also causes issues with noise pollution, parking, fly tipping and congestion on Whiteladies Road.

 Many residents often tell us they are concerned about citywide issues too; such as air pollution and protecting funding for public services like social care for the elderly; and global issues, especially climate change.

 A Green city – including better transport, tackling air quality and climate change

 Homes – affordable, good quality housing for all

 3. Protecting funding for essential Council services – from social care to recycling

 Carla, Clive and Tom are already doing what we can on these priorities.
 To enable us to continue our work...

 Vote Green this May to re-elect two Green councillors.